-b. a representative of the commissioner has inspected the well and/or facility within 10 working days of the notice of completion required in Subparagraph a above and finds it is in compliance with the conditions of the permit; and c. the operator has received written approval from the Office of Conservation indicating hydrocarbon storage operations may begin.
+b. a representative of the commissioner has inspected the well and/or facility and finds it is in compliance with the conditions of the permit; and c. the operator has received written approval from the Office of Conservation indicating hydrocarbon storage operations may begin.

-5. Noncompliance or anticipated noncompliance with the permit or applicable regulations (which may result from any planned changes in the permitted facility or activity) including a failed mechanical integrity pressure and leak test.
+5. Noncompliance or anticipated noncompliance with the permit or applicable regulations (which may result from any planned changes in the permitted facility or activity) including a failed mechanical integrity pressure and leak test of §327.

 6. Permit Transfer.
 A permit is not transferable to any person except after giving written notice to and receiving written approval from the Office of Conservation indicating that the permit has been transferred.
-This action may require modification or revocation and re-issuance of the permit to change the name of the operator and incorporate other requirements as may be necessary, including but not limited to financial responsibility.
+This action may require modification or revocation and re-issuance of the permit (see §311.K) to change the name of the operator and incorporate other requirements as may be necessary, including but not limited to financial responsibility.